darwinzer0/secret-contract-tutorials/tutorial2/README.md

 ## Step 2 - adding viewing key utility

 First we will import two source files that define the main ViewingKey struct as well as a couple of utility functions.
 This code is pulled directly from the [Secret SCRT contract](https://github.com/enigmampc/secretSCRT).
-Both of these files can be found [here](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial2).
+Both of these files can be found on GitHub at the following link: [https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial2](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial2).
 With slight modification you could easily combine these into one file if you wish.

 ### Add `utils.rs`